jmcooper/angular-hogwarts-tdd-kata/README.md

 Very good, you're almost there. **My error now says "scope.register is not a function".
 Oh, duh, I need to implement the function register() in the CatalogController.**

 Professional Wizards do not normally say 'Duh.' **Yes, Professor.
-I mean, No, Profressor.**
+I mean, No, Professor.**

 ### Test 1: Passing